 *Registration does not imply endorsement, approval, or recommendation by the University.

 Registered Student Organizations Responsibilities:

-- Complete the annual registration process, which requires re-registration on OwlCentral, attending the annual Student Leadership Conference, attending the annual Hazing Prevention Summit, completing the Student Organization Online Training, and completing Fiscal Certification.
+- Complete the annual re-registration process, which requires re-registration on OwlCentral, attending the annual Student Leadership Conference, completing the online hazing prevention module, completing the Student Organization Online Training, and completing Fiscal Certification.
 If your student organization does not register by the deadline each year, your student organization will be considered inactive and your Student Government budget will be re-allocated to the Senate Contingency Fund.
 If you have any questions or concerns about your re-registration, please email email@example.com or call 561.297.2934

-- Follow and abide by all federal, state, and local laws and regulations, and all policies and procedures at Florida Atlantic University, including the Student Organization Manual and the FAU Student Code of Conduct at http://wise.fau.edu/dean/pdf/Guide_Book.pdf.
+- Follow and abide by all federal, state, and local laws and regulations, and all policies and procedures at Florida Atlantic University, including the RSO Manual and the FAU Student Code of Conduct at http://wise.fau.edu/dean/pdf/Guide_Book.pdf.

-- Remain in good standing with all aspects of FAU (Student Union, SGA, campus departments, etc) and conduct themselves in a manner that is consistent with the Mission of the University.
+- Remain in good standing with all aspects of FAU (Student Union, SG, campus departments, etc) and conduct themselves in a manner that is consistent with the Mission of the University.

 - Adhere to the rules and procedures set forth in the organization constitution, including the non-discrimination and anti-hazing requirements for membership.

 - Meet all fiscal obligations incurred by the student organization and abide by the SG processes and procedures as set forth by the SG Accounting and Budgeting Office.

 - Ensure proper planning and execution of organization events, and consult with the Student Union and SI staff for help with event policies and contract management.